xpn-arcos/xpn/README.md

    LD_PRELOAD=<INSTALL_PATH>/xpn/lib/xpn_bypass.so python3 <full path to app3>/app3.py
    ```
-5. At the end of your working session, you need to stop the MPI servers:
+5. At the end of your working session, you need to stop the Expand servers:
    ```bash
    export WORK_DIR=<shared directory among hostfile computers, $HOME for example>